 E-form fields define your e-form and the information that you contain in a process application.
-If you haven’t yet created an e-form follow the instructions in the article Create your first e-form In this article there is a list of the most common e-form fields used and the most common properties along with a description of how they are used.
+If you have not created an e-form yet, follow the instructions in the article Create your first e-form.
+In this article, there is a list of the most common e-form fields and the most common properties with a description of how they are used.

 Understanding the table below

-Property is what you can add to the e-form field that can contain a value which will set your fields’ behavior or layout to what the property describes and the value decides.
+Property is what you can add to the e-form field that can contain a value that will set your field's behavior or layout to what the property describes and the value decides.

-The Barium Live e-form designer has a property table on the bottom right corner which shows the properties whichever e-form field you have selected.
-Selected fields are shown in a yellow color in your form designer.
+The Barium Live e-form designer has a property table on the bottom right corner which shows the properties of the e-form field you have selected.
+Selected fields are shown in yellow in your form designer.

 These properties are available to all e-forms: